Myers–Briggs Type Indicator: Functions: sensing/intuition and thinking/feeling

 According to Jung's typology model, each person uses one of these four functions more dominantly and proficiently than the other three; however, all four functions are used at different times depending on the circumstances.
-Because each function can manifest in either an extraverted or an introverted attitude, Jung's model includes eight combinations of functions and attitudes, four of which are largely conscious and four unconscious.
+Each of these proposed function can manifest in either an extraverted or an introverted attitude, so Jung's model includes eight combinations of functions and attitudes, four of which are largely conscious and four unconscious.
 John Beebe created a model that combines ideas of archetypes and the dialogical self with functions, each function viewed as performing the role of an archetype within an internal dialog.

-Sensing and intuition are the information-gathering (perceiving) functions.
-They describe how new information is understood and interpreted.
-People who prefer sensing are more likely to trust information that is in the present, tangible, and concrete: that is, information that can be understood by the five senses.
-They tend to distrust hunches, which seem to come "out of nowhere".
-They prefer to look for details and facts.
-For them, the meaning is in the data.
-On the other hand, those who prefer intuition tend to trust information that is less dependent upon the senses, that can be associated with other information (either remembered or discovered by seeking a wider context or pattern).
-They may be more interested in future possibilities.
-For them, the meaning is in the underlying theory and principles which are manifested in the data.
+According to Briggs and Myers, people who prefer sensing are more likely to trust information that is in the present, tangible, and concrete.
+They tend to distrust hunches.
+Those who prefer intuition tend to trust information that is associated with other information, either remembered or discovered from context.

-Thinking and feeling are the decision-making (judging) functions.
-The thinking and feeling functions are both used to make rational decisions, based on the data received from their information-gathering functions (sensing or intuition).
-Those who prefer thinking tend to decide things from a more detached standpoint, measuring the decision by what seems reasonable, logical, causal, consistent, and matching a given set of rules.
-Those who prefer feeling tend to come to decisions by associating or empathizing with the situation, looking at it 'from the inside' and weighing the situation to achieve, on balance, the greatest harmony, consensus and fit, considering the needs of the people involved.
-Thinkers usually have trouble interacting with people who are inconsistent or illogical, and tend to give very direct feedback to others.
-They are concerned with the truth and view it as more important.
+Thinking and feeling are described as the decision-making (judging) functions by Briggs and Myers.
+These functions are used to make rational decisions, based on the data received from their information-gathering functions.
+Those who prefer thinking tend to decide things from a more detached standpoint.
+Those who prefer feeling tend to come to decisions by associating or empathizing with the situation.

-As noted already, people who prefer thinking do not necessarily, in the everyday sense, "think better" than their feeling counterparts, in the common sense; the opposite preference is considered an equally rational way of coming to decisions (and, in any case, the MBTI assessment is a measure of preference, not ability).
+People who prefer thinking do not necessarily, in the everyday sense, "think better" than their feeling counterparts, as the MBTI attempts to measure of preference, not ability or skill.
 Similarly, those who prefer feeling do not necessarily have "better" emotional reactions than their thinking counterparts.